bhi-kimlab/BiSpark/docs/README.md

   7. --testmode: Switching testmode for experiment.
 Should be one of 'balancing' or 'plain'.
   8. --appname: Application name that are used for Spark's application name.

+# BiSpark on Amazon cloud

+Now pre-built BiSpark AMI(AMI#: xxx, Region: Ohio) on the Amazon EC2.
+Belows are step by step procedure.

+- Creating cluster instance based on BiSpark AMI
+  1.

+- Initializing the Spark & HDFS
+  1.

+- Checking if the cluster is correctly deployed
+  1.

+- Test run with test data set
+  1.

 # Test data set in the publication

 \[[1.6GB](http://epigenomics.snu.ac.kr/BiSpark/10_000_000.fa)/
 [7.9GB](http://epigenomics.snu.ac.kr/BiSpark/50_000_000.fa)/
 [16GB](http://epigenomics.snu.ac.kr/BiSpark/100_000_000.fa)/
 [32GB](http://epigenomics.snu.ac.kr/BiSpark/200_000_000.fa)\]

 # Contact

 If you have any question or problem, please send a email to [dane2522@gmail.com](mailto:dane2522@gmail.com)